 VP: Are there concrete comparisons to draw with other university struggles, say the Quebec student syndicalist movement of recent years?
 Or in public education, like the West Virginia wildcat teachers’ strike (which has been consistently evoked and even resulted in a statement of solidarity)?

 CAC: Strong movements of student syndicalism, like in Quebec of recent years, offer interesting comparisons.
 Yes, there are key differences between a student strike against tuition hikes (in the Maple Spring case) and a labor strike by academic student employees, but the wildcat factor offered us substantial independence from trade union structures and procedures on this score.
 In Quebec too, the primary organizational forms have also been the general assembly and the committee with an emphasis on how to translate decisions made into effective actions; and since 2012 activists have increasingly turned their attention to questions around the specific characteristics of academic labor (especially unpaid internships and poorly remunerated teaching positions for undergrads) and the university as traversed by the contradictions of capitalist social relations.
 But laying down a groundwork of directly democratic bodies is a critical step for organizing capacity, which can simultaneously stave off centralizing tendencies while also allowing for adequate coordination, autonomous initiatives, and collective learning.
 The assemblies and committees that have existed throughout the UCSC wildcat strike for different functions have operated quite smoothly.
 The GAs in particular were steadily run and did not wander into aimless debate.
-But in certain areas, for instance department-level committees across the Graduate Studies Divisions, their influence and efficacy has gradually diminished.
+But certain areas, for instance department-level committees across the Graduate Studies Divisions, have seen a gradual dimunition of influence and efficacy.
 This is not to suggest that the establishment of a tighter working network of departmental committees would have been a cure-all – it might have been beyond all our capabilities – but they could have been more widespread across all the departments and in closer communication with one another.
 But, since this struggle is certainly only a beginning, we can recall how the deliberative structures in Quebec were built up over the course of several years, and they were not playing catch-up with a campaign that exploded into a wildcat strike in the course of a weekend.
 And to be clear, there did exist an organizational ecology, in many senses dormant, tracing back for over a decade at UCSC (mixing together in different moments campus unions like UAW and AFSCME, housing justice work, left organizations like DSA or solidarity networks, immigrant rights groups, and autonomous student politics) that was very much reactivated by the strike.
 That ecology was very tenuous in a place like Santa Cruz: beyond the usual facts of turnover and matriculation in a university setting, the tight housing and labor market pushed a lot of comrades out of the area, people who carried with them valuable institutional and political memory.
-It might be that COLA is only the first transmission in a cascade of university struggles that redraw the boundaries of student-worker politics, building up activist cores and lively cultures of solidarity.
+It might be that COLA is only the first transmission in a cascade of university struggles that redraw the boundaries of student-worker politics, emphasizing strategy over debates about structure, and building up activist cores and lively cultures of solidarity.
 Pulling back a little, the emergence of a cross-campus initiative like the Strike University, which is not only an educational project but also aspires to be a movement training hub, can be seen as linking these concerns with a broader dissident public.

 As for the West Virginia teachers’ strike, it was definitely always in the forefront of our messaging as an inspirational model.
 In the first week of the wildcat strike, after the political leap had been taken, it was consistently evoked in public emails to the administration to parry their line on the grade strike being an “illegal work stoppage” (before any grades had actually been withheld!).
 The success the West Virginia teachers had in obtaining their demands, forcing the hand of lawmakers, and organizing powerful mass actions that catalyzed a strikewave, was definitely an example to draw from; it a source of strategic inventiveness and a concrete victory to point toward to assuage fears among our ranks.
 One significant detail that should not go overlooked is the degree to which both were led by women and queer grads, a fact that would seem to challenge the prevailing tropes in male-dominated labor histories.
 But perhaps a more critical examination of the conditions of the West Virginia strike was required.